thecartercenter/nemo-docs/content/cloud/cloud.rst

-About Elmo Licenses
+About NEMO/ELMO Licenses
 --------------------

-The open source license for ELMO code is `Apache
-2.0 <https://www.apache.org/licenses/LICENSE-2.0>`__.
-Our code is
-located at `GitHub <https://github.com/thecartercenter/elmo>`__.
-ELMO can be hosted on personal servers and users can control who has access to the data.
+The open source license for NEMO/ELMO code is `Apache 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`__.
+Our code is located at `GitHub <https://github.com/thecartercenter/elmo>`__.
+NEMO/ELMO can be hosted on personal servers and users can control who has access to the data.

-ELMO Documentation and Training unless otherwise specified is licensed under a `Creative Commons Attribution 4.0 International License <http://creativecommons.org/licenses/by/4.0/>`__. |Creative Commons License|
+NEMO/ELMO Documentation and Training unless otherwise specified is licensed under a `Creative Commons Attribution 4.0 International License <http://creativecommons.org/licenses/by/4.0/>`__. |Creative Commons License|